PRPPs are the future of pension reform

 These are the key issues that governments need to look at as they develop the PRPP.
 Although I am a huge advocate that consumers and members are aware of their fees, it’s more important to develop that disciplined habit of savings first.

 What do you think of the Pooled Registered Pension Plan?
-As the government is in the consultation mode, what advice would you give to the government as they create a new defined contribution pension for Canadians?
+As the government is in the consultation mode, what advice would you give to the government as they create a newly defined contribution pension for Canadians?